FilipMalczak/freestyle-writing/monday_tdd.md

 Gradually I've learned to focus on outermost unimplemented layer and, ironically, that has made it easier to imagine the whole solution.
 It also led to experiences described in this text.

-And that, kids, is how I met usable TDD.
+> **_T_ed:** And that, kids, is how I met usable _T_DD.

+**todo the secret: if you start in outermost layer you have to test promises made in agreemnts, then you only have to test promises made to yourself, so you can shuffle them around freely when you code, as long as tests are up to date and green**

 # You can breathe now, this is a summary